-The decision tree regressor works by partitioning the datasets into small subsets.
+We compared two methods, a decision tree regressor and a fully connected neural network.
+The decision tree regressor (regression tree) works by partitioning the datasets into small subsets.
 Each split is based on the value of the input features.
-Our features consisted of the 5 bandpass filters ($u$, $g$, $r$, $i$, $z$) as well as the colors formed by their magnitude differences ($u-g$, $g-r$, $r-i$, $i-z$).
+Our features consisted of the 5 bandpass filters (u,g,r,i,z) as well as the colors formed by their magnitude differences (u-g),(g-r),(r-i), and (i-z).
 After splitting the data, we arrive at leaf nodes where the redshift values are as similar as possible.
 Each leaf of the tree then predicts the average redshift of the instances that fall into it.
-The model is simple and transparent, but doesn’t produce very good results in terms of rms and prediction.
+The model is simple and transparent.

-Our next step was to create a model that could predict the redshift, given our inputs of the object in question.
-We chose a fully connected neural network that used the Adaptive Moment Estimation Optimizer\citep{kingma2017adam} in order to create a regression model to predict redshift.
-The architecture is illustrated in Fig.~\ref{fig:dropout}.